abhaysingh05/abhaysingh05/README.md

 I am Abhay Singh, currently pursuing a B.Tech. in Chemical Engineering at the Indian Institute of Technology, Kharagpur (IITKGP).
-I’m passionate about competitive programming and machine learning, and I’m consistently working to deepen my skills in both.
+I’m passionate about competitive programming and machine learning, and I’m consistently working to deepen my skills in both.<br>
-Beyond that, I have a strong interest in core computer science subjects such as Operating Systems, Data Structures and Algorithms, Computer Networks, and probability-based problem solving.
+Beyond that, I have a strong interest in core computer science subjects such as Operating Systems, Data Structures and Algorithms, Computer Networks, and probability-based problem solving.<br>
 I’m actively seeking opportunities in Software Development and Quantitative Research roles.
-Feel free to connect or reach out if you'd like to collaborate or request my resume.
+Feel free to connect or reach out if you'd like to collaborate or request my resume.<br>
-My GitHub repositories demonstrate hands-on implementations in Python and C++, covering end-to-end solutions from data simulation to user interfaces and file compression algorithms.
+My GitHub repositories demonstrate hands-on implementations in Python and C++, covering end-to-end solutions from data simulation to user interfaces and file compression algorithms.<br>

 ---